Sing Sang Sung

-"Sing Sang Sung" is a summery pop anthem song by the French duo Air.
+"Sing Sang Sung" is a song by the French duo Air.
 It is the most successful song on their 2009 studio album Love 2.
-It was released from that album on August 25, 2009.
+It was released as a single from that album on 25 August 2009.

 Music video

-A music video was produced to promote the single.
+An animated music video was produced to promote the single, which depicts a ball rolling around a world that was called reminiscent of a level in a Sonic the Hedgehog video game.
 The video was directed by Petra Mrkyz and François Moriceau.